 A proficiency examination is required if a student wishes to gain exemption from a required course or lab.
 The content of the examination is determined by the course or lab instructor but will be based on the ICO course or lab outline.
-A student who fails the qualifying exam is not given a second opportunity.
+The proficiency exam must be passed with a score of 77.000% or higher.
+A student who fails the qualifying exam with a score below C+ is not given a second opportunity.
 No official credit from ICO is given for the exempted course or lab.
-This procedure carries a College fee of \$150 which will be billed to the student's account by the Business Affairs Office.
+This procedure carries a fee of \$150 which will be billed to the student's account by the Business Affairs Office.